 According to government research, around one and a half million of those with disabilities in Australia require support with core tasks.
 As such, the need for disability support workers has intensified to become one of the most necessary roles in health care today.

-But what does a disability support worker actually do?
-This article looks at the specific duties and responsibilities of a disability support worker, and the various study pathways to formally prepare for work in this much relied on sector.
+But what does a Disability Support Worker – or DSW – actually do?
+This article looks at the specific duties and responsibilities of a DSW and the various study pathways to prepare for work in this much relied on sector.

 Table of Contents